KapPetrovTheGuy/ReverbOS/README.md

 An Open-Source 32-Bit CLI Mode Operating System.

 # About / Features
 Nothing literally for now.
-Only GDT and a string printed to the screen.
+Only some keyboard support.

 # Why Write This?
 Why Not?
 Its Fun!